tuya/tuya-residence-ios-sdk-sample/README.md

 ## Use the sample

-1. Tuya Smart Residence SDK is distributed based on [CocoaPods](http://cocoapods.org/) and other dependencies in this sample.
+1. Tuya Smart Residence App SDK is distributed based on [CocoaPods](http://cocoapods.org/) and other dependencies in this sample.
 Make sure that you have installed CocoaPods.
 If not, run the following command to install CocoaPods first:

     ```bash
     sudo gem install cocoapods